This help page is for version 8.0. The latest available help is for version 8.2.

 Server status reports are generated automatically and show the status of the monitors on the server.

 A Monitor continuously monitors file and directory activity on monitored drives and compares that activity to settings you specify.
 Detected changes that meet your criteria can be alerted on, and with the Ultra version are written to a database so historical reports can be run.

 An Action is run in response to monitor findings.
 Examples of Actions are sending e-mail, execution of a script, or writing text to a log file.

 Actions are defined once, and can be referenced by many monitors in the system.
 Multiple actions of the same type can also be created (ie different e-mail actions to notify different people).

-Data from the databases is shown via reports.
-There are pre-defined status reports for servers, and summaries for groups of servers.
-In addition, you can create ad hoc reports to view historical data.
+Data from the databases is shown via reports (only the Ultra version has the database, the Lite version does not).
+You can create ad hoc reports to view historical data.
 If a report is used on a regular basis, you can create a Scheduled Report.